Best AI Chess Coaches in 2026: An Honest Comparison

 Strengths

-- · Genuinely free — no premium tier, no rate limits
+- · Genuinely free.
+No premium tier, no rate limits.

 - · Stockfish 16 evaluations on every move

-- · Open-source community + transparent algorithms
+- · Open-source community and transparent algorithms

 - · Strong puzzle suite included